Luxury Resorts, Exes & Martinis by the Beach

 “Yeah, I’m surprised to find you here too.
 How’s a drink later at my place?”
 I may be sometimes lost for words but I’m always quick on the trigger.

 Everything was already set when I got to the candle-lit poolside dinner.
 Over delectable 4-course Filipino favorites, we exchanged travel stories.
-But I have to admit that my mind was wandering somewhere else.
+But I admit that my mind wandered somewhere else.

 These excessively pretty dinner set up in luxury resorts truly whip nostalgia.
 Arrgh!